-Picture yourself in the near future.
-Welcome to an era of technological advancements!
+Picture yourself in the future.
 On a global level, a handful of countries now run on renewable, green energy.
 Closer to home, familiar brands make appearances on the face of your IoT-enabled home appliances—bridging the gap between consumers and brands.
 Grocery shopping or finding the best place to have dinner is as simple as saying a few words to your device.
 To adapt to our convenient, voice-controlled routines, brands too have developed their own voices to be more personable.

 Although fully voice-controlled brand interactions may only come to fruition in the next decade, brands are already honing their vocal muscles and providing value to their customers through the next big marketing goldmine: Podcasts.